Warning and Communications Systems

-The Pennsylvania Emergency Management Agency propelled Pennsylvania into a national leadership role in the advancement of the Emergency Alert System (EAS) by deploying a satellite based “EMnet EAS System” to county, television and radio stations with an FCC ‘city-of-license’ located in the Commonwealth of Pennsylvania.
+The Pennsylvania Emergency Management Agency (PEMA) propelled Pennsylvania into a national leadership role in the advancement of the Emergency Alert System (EAS) by deploying a satellite based “EMnet EAS System” to county, television, and radio stations with an FCC ‘city-of-license’ located in the Commonwealth of Pennsylvania.

-The primary goal of EMnet is to ensure the safety of our Communities during emergencies and disasters.
-The intention of purchasing a new system for Emergency Alert Activations was to specifically meet the needs of a growing Emergency Management Community.
-Our Communities rely on EMA’s and 9-1-1 Centers to get the word out in the event of an emergency.
+The primary goal of EMnet is to ensure the safety of our communities during emergencies and disasters.
+The intention of purchasing a new system for Emergency Alert Activations was to specifically meet the needs of a growing emergency management community.
+Our communities rely on EMAs and 9-1-1 centers to get the word out in the event of an emergency.

 What is the difference between an EMnet and EAS Message?

-An EMnet message is a text based message.
-These messages may include attachments and are sent from other EMnet stations which resemble “email” and; are the dominant form of communication on EMnet System among users.
+An EMnet message is a text-based message.
+These messages may include attachments and are sent from other EMnet stations, which resemble email, and are the dominant form of communication on EMnet System among users.
 These are also the type of messages that are utilized for passing important information to Broadcast Media News Centers.

 An EAS message is a text and audio message that is intended for rebroadcast to the public.
 The intention of the Emergency Alert System is to distribute warnings to the general public.
-EAS Activations are authorized when a “Loss of Life” or “Loss of Property” has occurred or is anticipated.
+EAS activations are authorized when a “loss of life” or “loss of property” has occurred or is anticipated.
 The required threshold of either “an EAS-Short-Fused Response Requirement” or “An Emergency Event Affecting a Wide Area” has been met.

 EMnet has a platform that allows EAS messages to be originated, transmitted, and broadcast; however, it should be noted that the two message types are different and can be of different origins.

-How does EMnet improve upon the Emergency Alert System (EAS)?
+How does EMnet improve the EAS?

 There also is a loss of message clarity as it is recorded and relayed.
 There is no confirmation that the message was delivered and received by the next level in this ‘daisy chain’ style system.
 Compounding this process, the majority of the encoder-decoders used by broadcasters are not easily upgraded to meet ever-changing needs, including the addition of new codes to support such programs as Amber Alert.

 PEMA also has the capability of monitoring the entire network to ensure 100% connectivity.
 Immediate attention to alert a station is provided in the event an EMnet terminal is offline and to provide trouble shooting and fault isolation.
-PEMA strives to improve our Emergency Management Agencies and 9-1-1 Centers working relationship with Broadcast Stations as well as the Cable Networks.
+PEMA strives to improve our EMA's and 9-1-1 centers working relationship with broadcast stations, as well as the cable networks.

 SEVAN AND PaSTAR